Avi Vantage Infrastructure

 Select the desired cloud.
 For deploying Avi SEs on bare metal servers, select No Orchestrator.
 This step is for the virtualization infrastructure and orchestrator.
 Supported network SDN technologies such as Cisco APIC or Nuage may be configured as additional properties of the cloud for which they are supported.

-Avi Vantage supports hybrid deployments.
+Vantage supports hybrid deployments.
 A single deployment can exist in multiple environments (for example, VMware and OpenStack) at the same time.
+Vantage does not support multiple clouds of the same type.
+For instance, Vantage cannot be deployed in write access mode into multiple VMware vCenter clouds.

 Clicking on the name of a cloud allows configuration of infrastructure objects within the environment.
 Each of these objects are specific to this cloud.
 For instance, a default static route configured in cloud 1 is only applicable to SEs in that cloud, and will not affect SEs in another cloud.